 Work we can assess to do

-For habitat trees, we’ll remove the minimum amount to make tree safe while still retaining habitat value, such as leaving a hollow stump for nesting birds
+For habitat trees, we’ll remove the minimum amount to make tree safe (unless it's a risk to a road or access) while still retaining habitat value, such as leaving a hollow stump for nesting birds.

 Root Pruning, Pruning Branches and Crowning

-- Maintenance pruning to remove dead, diseased, dying, defective branches and for service lines
+- Maintenance pruning to remove dead, diseased, dying and defective branches.

-- Selective pruning to remove branches causing conflict, such as building encroachment
+- Selective pruning to remove branches causing conflict, such as excessive encroachment onto buildings.

 - Pruning for vehicle sight lines, signage, and Roads and Maritime Services requirements.